borine/bluez-alsa/doc/bluealsa-plugins.7.rst

 When used on an A2DP sink or HFP/HSP HF/HS node then **bluealsad(8)** must wait for the remote device to acquire the transport.
-The ALSA PCM plugin state model does not define any state that can be directly mapped to this situation, so the BlueALSA PCM plugin offers a choice of behaviours to suit various application requirements.
-The choice is selected using the parameter **hwcompat** (**HWCOMPAT** argument to the pre-defined `bluealsa` PCM) which takes the following values:
+The ALSA PCM plugin state model does not define any state that can be directly mapped to this situation, so the BlueALSA PCM plugin offers a choice of behaviors to suit various application requirements.
+The choice is selected using the parameter **hwcompat** (**HWCOMPAT** argument to the pre-defined `bluealsa` PCM) which takes one of the following values:

-- "none"
+- none

     By default during this waiting time the PCM plugin behaves as if the device timer is stopped; it does not generate any poll() events, and the